 Calculating Your SSDI Benefits

-If the Social Security Administration determines that you are eligible to receive SSDI benefits, they will use a complex system to calculate the value of your monthly benefits.
+If the SSA determines that you are eligible to receive SSDI benefits, they will use a complex system to calculate the value of your monthly benefits.
 Factors used in determining your benefits include:

 - Your age

 - The number of years you have worked